Yujun-Shi/CfMatting_cuda_mkl/README.md

 Third, this code is hard coded for the window size 3 x 3 when getting matting laplacian matrix since kernel/device function can't allocate dynamic memory.

+performance:

+the process time of a 400*600 image on my humble machine with intel i7-7700HQ and GTX1060 is about 3.9 seconds. the actual run time may be longer since we have to initialize the device context at the begining.

 Original authors: Anat Levin (anat.levin@weizmann.ac.il)